openbmc/phosphor-power/phosphor-regulators/docs/config_file/chassis.md

   - "number", "inventory_path", and optionally "devices"
   - "template_id" and "template_variable_values"
 - "comments" is optional and can be specified with either property group
+- "status_monitoring" is optional
+  - If specified, it should be in the same property group as "number", "inventory_path", and "devices"
+  - If not specified, the chassis status will be assumed good (present, available, enabled, etc.)

 ## Examples